 The open mezzanine was enclosed with windows partially recycled from other buildings in Hamilton.
 Spatial dividers of recycled totara separate the entry, reception and meeting room with discrete storage in behind.
 Acoustic challenges of an office of glass, steel and concrete have been addressed through the installation of Woodtex and acoustic panels.

-Curtains perform both as an acoustic baffle and provide a layer of privacy from the lane below.
-The array of indoor plants softened the raw elements and help generate the relaxed, healthy and welcoming environment.
+Curtains perform both as an acoustic baffle and provide a layer of privacy from the Lane below.
+The array of indoor plants softens the raw elements and help generate the relaxed, healthy and welcoming environment.